pandas-dev/pandas/doc/source/timeseries.rst

-In the preceding examples, we created ``DatetimeIndex`` objects at various frequencies by passing in :ref:`frequency strings <timeseries.offset_aliases>` like 'M', 'W', and 'BM to the ``freq`` keyword.
-Under the hood, these frequency strings are being translated into an instance of pandas ``DateOffset``, which represents a regular frequency increment.
+In the preceding examples, we created ``DatetimeIndex`` objects at various frequencies by passing in :ref:`frequency strings <timeseries.offset_aliases>` like 'M', 'W', and 'BM' to the ``freq`` keyword.
+Under the hood, these frequency strings are being translated into an instance of :class:`DateOffset`, which represents a regular frequency increment.
 Specific offset logic like "month", "business day", or "one hour" is represented in its various subclasses.